Are you passionate about work? This is a moment of truth – time to be honest. Don’t worry, whatever your answer, your small business can flourish.

 You’ll continue to endure, to undergo, to experience.
 To embrace the spirit of pati – that which must be endured.
 And this experience will be uniquely yours, because you are your own boss and you’re in control.

-You’ll continue to learn, to be consumed by your passion and invest your whole being into your work.
+You’ll continue to learn, to be consumed by your passion.

 Late in the night, your limbs will move furiously of their own accord, as if suspended by invisible strings – a marionette whose motions are guided by a formidable master: your passion.